List of Cthulhu Mythos deities: Nyarlathotep

 First appearing in Lovecraft's 1920 prose poem of the same name, he was later mentioned in other works by Lovecraft and by other writers and in the tabletop role-playing games making use of the Cthulhu Mythos.
 Later writers describe him as one of the Outer Gods.
 He is a shape-shifter with a thousand forms, most of them maddeningly horrific to humans.

 Nyctelios

 Once an Elder God, Nyctelios has been punished by his peers—especially Nodens—for having created a race of foul servitors.
 He has been permanently banished from the Elder Gods' Olympus and imprisoned beneath the eastern Mediterranean Sea, near Greece, in a dark, basalt-built citadel named Atheron.
-However the exiled deity is not dead but just sleeping, and one day he will rise again from his abyss manifesting himself as a blue, 6-metre tall, cyclops-like monstrosity, with the bulk of his body covered entirely in crawling worms.
+However the exiled deity is not dead but just sleeping, and one day he will rise again from his abyss manifesting himself as a blue, six-meter-tall, cyclops-like monstrosity, with the bulk of his body covered entirely in crawling worms.